dtu-digital-health/.github/profile/CONTRIBUTING.md

 This entails:

-* Any software project you own or lead should be part of this Github organization (as one or more repositories).
+* Any software project you own or lead should be part of this GitHub organization (as one or more repositories).
-* Any software you contribute to other repositories need to be covered by a collaboration agreement with DTU that explains IPR ownership ( but this is not relevant for this Github setup).
+* Any software you contribute to other repositories needs to be covered by a collaboration agreement with DTU that explains IPR ownership ( but this is not relevant for this GitHub setup).
-* You cannot share you code with others (e.g., as open source) with anyone without permission from DTU (see below).
+* You cannot share your code (e.g., as open source) with anyone without permission from DTU (see below).
 * You should file a software notification form (SNF) to DTU on any software you have created.

 As written on INSIDE: